pqkgun1708/Tetris/README.md

  * Moving, rotating block on key press
  * Clear complete rows and add score
  ---
- # 1. How to make board game
+ # Board game
- * Thanks to GUI
+ * Using JForm to generate one, kinda simple